Interaction Improvement: Checkers Relational Improvement Semantics

 \begin{remark} The type system $\ctypes k$ presented in \reffig{colored-types-for-cbn} is strongly related to the one used in \cite{InteractionEquivalence}.
 In the latter, a second color $\colrtwo$ is annotated on the arrow type $\typearrowp{\colr\colrtwo}$, and in the rule $\typingruleApp$ such color needs to match the color of the application $\cdot^{\colrtwo}$.
-The second color is needed to have a notion of \emph{tight types}, but otherwise redundant. \end{remark}
+The second color is needed to have a notion of \emph{tight type}, but otherwise redundant. \end{remark} \begin{samepage} We now present the main properties of our system.
+As in the relational case \cite{DBLP:journals/mscs/Carvalho18}, it enjoys \emph{quantitative} versions of subject reduction (SR) and expansion (SE).